Interns-MQI-25/project-interns/sql/README.md

 - Test migrations in a development environment first
 - Check dependencies between migration files before running
 - Follow the proper sequence when applying multiple migrations

+## Important Steps
+1. first make changes in the coloumn